 Redruth Charity Trust is a registered charity, number 228447, registered in England.

-Redruth Charity Trust is made up of eight trustees who pledge their time voluntarily to make a difference to clubs, societies and groups based in the TR15 / TR16 postal area.
+Redruth Charity Trust is made up of seven trustees who pledge their time voluntarily to make a difference to clubs, societies and groups based in the TR15 / TR16 postal area.

 The Redruth Charity Trust began life in the Summer of 1935

 A parcel of land located at Drump Road in Redruth was purchased by Mr. Thomas Shopland of Clinton Road, retired Schoolmaster; and Mr. Victor William Smith O.B.E. also of Clinton Road, retired Indian Police Officer.

 This land was vested in Official Trust of Charity Lands by the Charity Commission on 24th January 1936.

 The Trust was originally known as Redruth Social Service Committee.